Campaign History of the 151e Régiment d'Infanterie - IV

 Wounded: Sdts.
 Chardaut, Fresnel, Vanhuyse, Olivier, Caran, Gonyet, Wafflard, Brusselle, Postal (postman) Emile.

 5-9 December: During the night, the regiment is relieved of its sector that it had occupied for the last month by fusiliers-marins commanded by Amiral (Admiral) Ronarc'h.
-At 2200 hrs, the 151 march to Zuydschote to Boesinghe (Boezinge), where it holds the half-sector of the Moroccan Division, extending from the 3 road marker on the Bixchoote - Langemark Road to a small woods located 500 meters northeast of Het Sas.
+At 2200 hrs, the 151 marches from Zuydschote (Zuidschote) to Boesinghe (Boezinge), where it holds the half-sector of the Moroccan Division, extending from the 3 road marker on the Bixchoote (Bikschote) - Langemark Road to a small woods located 500 meters northeast of Het Sas (excluded).
 Three companies are to man the first line trenches, with one company in the second line center of resistance.
-2 Bat. goes to billet at Noordschock as 1 Bat. (along with 9 Co.) provides enters the trenches and discovers they are in a deplorable state.
+2 Bat. goes to rest billets at Noordschock as 1 Bat. (along with 9 Co. which takes up a second line position).
+The trenches are in a deplorable state.

 The situation remains unchanged for the next two days.
 The men spend all day and all night of 6-7 December bailing out their trenches, which are filled with 12 to 20 inches of water.
 On the night of 7 December, 1, 2, and 3 Cos. send out patrols to make contact with the German advance-posts.
 Owing to the slippery ground, the sprinkling of small trees, and the pitch darkness, the patrols are unable to establish contact with the enemy, although managing to attract their gunfire.